open-mmlab/mmskeleton/README.md

 [[Arxiv Preprint]](https://arxiv.org/abs/1801.07455)

 ## Prerequisites
-Our codebase is based on **Python 2.7**.
+Our codebase is based on **Python**.
 There are a few dependencies to run the code.
 The major python libraries we used are
 - [PyTorch](http://pytorch.org/)
 - NumPy
 - Other Python libraries can be installed by `pip install -r requirements.txt`